MicrosoftDocs/memdocs/memdocs/intune/user-help/what-happens-when-you-create-a-work-profile-android.md

 ![Screenshot of the Samsung Galaxy S20 work profile folder.](./media/samsung-galaxy-s20-work-folder-android.png)

-To see how it appears on other Android devices, see the [examples](what-happens-when-you-create-a-work-profile-android.md#work-profile-folder) at the bottom of this article.
+To see how it appears on other Android devices, jump to [Examples of work profile folder](what-happens-when-you-create-a-work-profile-android.md#work-profile-folder).

 ## Get more work apps